comodal/hash-overlay/README.md

 * Fast hash look-ups (hashCode & equals).
 * Minimize memory usage.
-  * Each Hash Object only holds a final reference to the digest byte array, and, if necessary, a final offset int.
+  * Each Hash Object only holds a final reference to the digest byte array, resulting in a 16 byte Object.
+Only if necessary, a final offset int as well, resulting in a 24 byte Object.
+Compared to being lazy and wrapping it in a ByteBuffer (48 byte Object).
   * Support overlaying of big or little endian byte arrays to to prevent the need to copy or reverse arrays.
+  * Every effort will be made to convert existing classes to Value Types.
+This will probably mean the removal of base classes and generating the same code for every value type.
+Default interface method implementations are avoided because of potential Value Type performance implications.
 * Make the handling of message digests as convenient as possible without sacrificing performance.

 ## Example Usage